-Trekking in Guatemala for a Good Cause Posted by sasha on Jan 29, 2020 in Travel, Uncategorized, Videos
+Trekking in Guatemala for a Good Cause Posted by sasha on Jan 29, 2020 in Uncategorized, Videos

 Uno de mis pasatiempos es el senderismo (One of my hobbies is hiking).
 I’ve planned many travels around hiking, including some epic trips in Latin America such as trekking in Patagonia and doing the jungle trek to Machu Picchu.
 Recently, I went on the 3-day trek from Xela to Lago de Atitlan in Guatemala with the amazing Quetzal Trekkers organization.
 In this post I’ll introduce them and what they do and share some information about the trek, which was an incredible experience.